nixworks/public/news/2009/11/7/README.md

 ##### United Kingdom
 ### [ A British tourist is shot dead by a masked gunman in the U.S. state of Texas. ](/news/2009/11/7/a-british-tourist-is-shot-dead-by-a-masked-gunman-in-the-u-s-state-of-texas.md)
-_Context: Texas, United Kingdom_
+_Context: United Kingdom, Texas_

 ##### Saudi Arabia
 ### [ Saudi forces bomb a Houthi rebel stronghold in northern Yemen for a third day. ](/news/2009/11/7/saudi-forces-bomb-a-houthi-rebel-stronghold-in-northern-yemen-for-a-third-day.md)
-_Context: Saudi Arabia, Houthi, Yemen, due to fighting_
+_Context: Houthi, Saudi Arabia, due to fighting, Yemen_

 ##### Bermeo
 ### [ Thousands of people in Bermeo, Spain, demonstrate for the release of 36 Spanish fishermen being held by Somali pirates. ](/news/2009/11/7/thousands-of-people-in-bermeo-spain-demonstrate-for-the-release-of-36-spanish-fishermen-being-held-by-somali-pirates.md)
-_Context: Somali pirates, Spain, Bermeo_
+_Context: Spain, Bermeo, Somali pirates_

 ##### Andorra
 ### [ At least two workers are killed after a bridge under construction collapses in Andorra. ](/news/2009/11/7/at-least-two-workers-are-killed-after-a-bridge-under-construction-collapses-in-andorra.md)